Monday, 11 March 2013

 Definition or concept of function on general sets

-•In discrete mathematics ,functions are used
+In discrete mathematics ,functions are used

-•in the definition of such discrete structures as sequences and strings.
+in the definition of such discrete structures as sequences and strings.

-•used to represent how long it takes a computer to solve problems of a given size.
+used to represent how long it takes a computer to solve problems of a given size.

 Concept of function:

-•Let A and B be nonempty sets.
+Let and be nonempty sets.

 Concept of Boolean Function